ludvigak/SE_unified/docs/rst/matlab_reference.rst

 SE_fast_gridding
 ----------------

-Routines for fast gaussian gridding (FGG), which is central to Spectral Ewald.
+Routines for fast gaussian gridding (FGG) and fast Kaiser gridding (FKG), which is central to Spectral Ewald.

 .. automodule:: SE_fast_gridding
    :members: